treeman/jonashietala/drafts/building_a_voron_part_1.markdown

 Now as I said a [Voron][] isn't a beginner printer, but I did take some countermeasures to hopefully make the build more manageable for me:

-1. Bought the expensive LDO kit as it's as close to a "just build it" kit you can find.
+1. I Bought the expensive LDO kit as it's as close to a "just build it" kit you can find.
-2. Went with the Trident over a 2.4 because the Trident is supposedly a little easier to build.
+2. I went with the Trident over a 2.4 because the Trident is supposedly a little easier to build.

 I also made one choice that probably makes it a little more difficult for myself: